wso2-attic/ballerina-integrator/README.md

 ```
    $ ballerina run --config desktop_bff/ballerina.conf desktop_bff
 ```
-NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
-With these configurations default values are load as the other configuration parameters of metrics and tracing.
+> **NOTE**: The above configuration is the minimum configuration required to enable tracing and metrics.
+With these configurations, the default values load as configuration parameters of metrics and tracing.

 ### Tracing

-You can monitor ballerina services using in built tracing capabilities of Ballerina.
-We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
+You can monitor Ballerina services using the built-in tracing capabilities of Ballerina.
+You can use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.

-Follow the following steps to use tracing with Ballerina.
+Follow the steps below to use tracing with Ballerina.

-- You can add the following configurations for tracing.
-Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described above.
+- Add the following configurations for tracing:
+> **NOTE**: The following configurations are optional if you already have the basic configuration in the `ballerina.conf` file as described in the [Observability](#observability) section.

 ```
    [b7a.observability]